ObrienlabsDev/secure-private-data-center/README.md

 The blades can be installed to a standard 19 inch rack in 1U slots and connected to top of rack switches/routers along with separate redundant power sources.
 <img width="1485" height="849" alt="Screenshot 2026-03-29 at 20 00 20" src="https://github.com/user-attachments/assets/b3d52b15-0e7c-49e3-8fb6-5ed290194c87" />

-For smaller rack depths such as 24 inches - the supplied lenovo specific extendable rails can be substitued with fixed 3rd party rails.
+For smaller rack depths such as 24 inches - the supplied lenovo specific extendable rails must be replaced with fixed 3rd party rails.
 <img width="2052" height="299" alt="Screenshot 2026-03-29 at 21 09 48" src="https://github.com/user-attachments/assets/b06025e4-1298-4761-83a6-88a0aec4a9a2" />